Space Shuttle: Flight systems

 The Space Shuttle's fly-by-wire control system was entirely reliant on its main computer, the Data Processing System (DPS).
 The DPS controlled the flight controls and thrusters on the orbiter, as well as the ET and SRBs during launch.
 The DPS consisted of five general-purpose computers (GPC), two magnetic tape mass memory units (MMUs), and the associated sensors to monitor the Space Shuttle components.
-The original GPC used was the IBM AP-101B, which used a separate central processing unit (CPU) and input/output processor (IOP), and non-volatile solid-state memory.
+The original GPC consisted of an IBM AP-101B central processing unit (CPU) and a separate input/output processor (IOP); both contained non-volatile core memory.
 From 1991 to 1993, the orbiter vehicles were upgraded to the AP-101S, which improved the memory and processing capabilities, and reduced the volume and weight of the computers by combining the CPU and IOP into a single unit.
 Four of the GPCs were loaded with the Primary Avionics Software System (PASS), which was Space Shuttle-specific software that provided control through all phases of flight.
 During ascent, maneuvering, reentry, and landing, the four PASS GPCs functioned identically to produce quadruple redundancy and would error check their results.
 In case of a software error that would cause erroneous reports from the four PASS GPCs, a fifth GPC ran the Backup Flight System, which used a different program and could control the Space Shuttle through ascent, orbit, and reentry, but could not support an entire mission.
 The five GPCs were separated in three separate bays within the mid-deck to provide redundancy in the event of a cooling fan failure.
+The redundancy management system that monitored and managed these redundant components was developed at NASA's Johnson Space Center in the early 1970s.
 After achieving orbit, the crew would switch some of the GPCs functions from guidance, navigation, and control (GNC) to systems management (SM) and payload (PL) to support the operational mission.
 The Space Shuttle was not launched if its flight would run from December to January, as its flight software would have required the orbiter vehicle's computers to be reset at the year change.
 In 2007, NASA engineers devised a solution so Space Shuttle flights could cross the year-end boundary.

 Space Shuttle missions typically brought a portable general support computer (PGSC) that could integrate with the orbiter vehicle's computers and communication suite, as well as monitor scientific and payload data.
 Early missions brought the Grid Compass, one of the first laptop computers, as the PGSC, but later missions brought Apple and Intel laptops.